|

 • 4.
 Compostable xPod System for Minimal Waste and Maximum Flavor: Each xPod contains carefully selected whole beans and a built-in filter.
 Tap the recipe card, pour the beans into the grinder, place the pod into the dock, and press start.
 No capsules, no extra paper filters, no unnecessary waste.

 • 5.
-What Is Included in the Box: The package includes the xBloom Studio, Omni Dripper 2 with Hyperflow Bottom, 10 paper filters, xPod Dock, Magnetic Dosing Cup, default recipe card, quick start guide, cleaning brush, and universal power cord.
-Everything you need is included.
+What Is Included in the Box: The package includes the xBloom Studio, Omni Dripper 2 with Hyperflow Bottom, 10 paper filters, xPod Dock, Magnetic Dosing Cup, default recipe card, quick start guide, cleaning brush, universal power cord, and a 2-Year xbloom brand warranty.
+Everything you need is included—along with long-term peace of mind.

 What this problem usually is (and is not)